propfeds/terminal-blues/readme.md

 - Custom fonts: Head to Options > Fonts in-game to change the font.
   - Brass Blues: The Brass font with a new blue coat of paint.
   - Classic: Replaced by the font from the MSX machines.
-  - Light (listed in Options as Heavy, but [why?](docs/quirks_questions.md?#the-reason-the-heavy-and-light-fonts-are-swapped): Replaced by Blightbulb, a custom font.
+  - Light ([listed in Options as Heavy](docs/quirks_questions.md#the-heavy-and-light-fonts-are-swapped)): Replaced by Blightbulb, a custom font.

 ## Instructions

-Head to your favourite release and download, or clone the master to catch any work-in-progress changes, as well as obtain the holy source of the tileset and extra content.
-If you have decided to clone, the tileset is in [export](export/).
+Head to the Releases section and download the latest version.

+Should you require the source, a WIP build and/or want extra content, clone the master branch.

-Terminal Blues comes with at least one variant:
+Terminal Blues comes with a few variants:

 - blues: The regular Terminal Blues experience.
 - true_blues: Maybe a little bit different of an experience?
-Does not unlock any full terminal power.
+Unlocks no full terminal power.

+On Windows, Mac and Linux versions:

+- Create a folder in your POWDER directory named `gfx`.
+- Copy the bmps in your desired variant to `gfx`.
+- Some variants contain optional features.
+Obuild and/or want extra content, clone the master branch.

+Terminal Blues comes with a few variants:

+- blues: The regular Terminal Blues experience.
+- true_blues: Maybe a little bit different of an experience?
+Unlocks no full terminal power.

-On Windows, Mac, Linux:
+On Windows, Mac and Linux versions:

 - Create a folder in your POWDER directory named `gfx`.
 - Copy the bmps in your desired variant to `gfx`.